balamou/JavaMake/README.md

 ## TODO

 - [ ] Make a configuration file that stores all the info like the name of the folder with the .class files.
-Also one that changed the color of the errors and the color of the diplay tags (----RUN----)
+Also one that changed the colour of the errors and the colour of the display tags (----RUN----)
 - [ ] Add a --help command